Monitor221hz/Pandora-Behaviour-Engine-Plus/README.md

 ## For Mod Authors

 ### File Targeting

+#### Unique Identifiers
-For now, Pandora uses the same patch file format as Nemesis, but the folder system is expanded on to provide creature compatibility.
+Pandora supports the same patch file format as Nemesis, but the folder system is expanded on to provide creature compatibility.
 Patch folders can use the short name or their full unique name to be recognized by the engine.
 <br/>
 The full identifying name is `[ProjectName]~[FileName]`.
 For example:
 <br/>